 National mileage rate vs. local costs

-When evaluating a mileage plan, make sure to understand how the IRS determines its business mileage reimbursement rate.
-Each year, the IRS calculates the federal standard mileage rate based on average costs for U.S. drivers.
+When evaluating a mileage plan, make sure to understand how the IRS determines its standard mileage rate.
+Each year, the IRS calculates the federal business mileage rate based on average costs for U.S. drivers.
 If you do not incur average costs and drive close to the average number of miles (14,000), the IRS rate might not work.

 What's the best way to track business mileage?